 Top tip: To get there, look for the Crescent Beach picnic area on Enderts Beach Road, just off of Highway 101.

 For those who like a well-known and familiar hike, head just north of Pasadena to the Eaton Canyon Trail.
 Once here, you’ll come across one of the best hikes in California that are relatively easy for an experienced hiker.
 Plus, the (6-km) is fairly close to civilisation (so you’re never too far from home).
-You can enjoy beautiful views of the city Altadena below (which is incredible at sundown… Oh…

 Top tip: The most crowded times are on the weekends when it might be difficult to find parking.
 Try and hike on a weekday if crowds are not really your thing.

-You see, In an effort to preserve California’s coasts, as well as create easy access to them, environmental groups have been working to create the 1,200 mile (1931 km) trail that runs north to south along the Pacific Coast.
+You see, In an effort to preserve California’s coasts, as well as create easy access to them, environmental groups have been working to create the 1,200 miles (1931 km) trail that runs north to south along the Pacific Coast.

-Located just east of Pasadena, near Sierra Madre, is a relatively easy, 4.7 mile (7.5 km) loop trail that will take you to the 50 foot (15 m) tall Sturtevant Falls.
+Located just east of Pasadena, near the Sierra Madre, is a relatively easy, 4.7 mile (7.5 km) loop trail that will take you to the 50 foot (15 m) tall Sturtevant Falls.

 Top tip: To find this somewhat ‘hidden’ trailhead, exit off of U.S. 199 onto Walker Road and head north for about one mile (1.6 km) to a marked trailhead on the east/right side of the road.

-For a real thrill, you can grab yourself a permit to hike up Half Dome via the Mist Trail in Yosemite National Park that’s not for the faint hearted!
+For a real thrill, you can grab yourself a permit to hike up Half Dome via the Mist Trail in Yosemite National Park that’s not for the faint-hearted.

 Half Dome is the famous rock-face found in the park, with plenty of people taking pictures of it, but only a few brave and lucky souls able to climb it each year.
 Since the hike is so popular, the park limits how many people are allowed to climb, so it’s best to grab your tickets in advance.

 If you do, expect a 14.2 mile (22.9 km) round-trip hike that begins near Vernal Falls and Nevada Falls on the Mist Trail.
 From there, the trail ascends to the summit of Half Dome, with cables installed due to how steep the top is.

 Top tip: Book your permit well in advance to avoid disappointment.
 Spaces fill up and there is always more demand than there are permits.

 Top tip: For the best views of the waterfall, plan to hike in spring and early summer.
 I went in June and the weather was perfect.

 It’s likely you will find many visitors on this 1.2 mile (1.93 km) hike, all hoping to snap a famous photo of the sign.
 Horses and dogs are allowed on the trail, and it is open from October to February.
 Though be warned, you’ll step in lots of horse poop along the way!